preet-zd/preet-zd/README.md

-- 🖥️ Software Developer I on the SunCo Partition team.
+- 🖥️ Software Developer I on the SunCo Partition team
 - 🎓 Recently graduated with a degree in Computing and Mathematics from Queen's University
 - 💬 How to reach me: gurpreet.singh@zendesk.com
 - ✨ Pronouns: he/him